 Perhaps Mr. Skaterschikov should look at the artnet.com auction lots more closely!

-These days, the Keith Haring Studio, LLC. , is the only authorized and recognized authority to provide Authentication of Artworks purported created by Keith Haring.
+The Keith Haring Studio, LLC was the only authorized authority to provide authentication of artworks purported created by Keith Haring, until they ceased authenticating any works by the late artist.

 What is the detailed Provenance of the Radiant Baby?

-While the seller description states the Lot was once owned by the late Jan Eric Lowenadler, who committed suicide in 2010, there is no material support for Mr. Lowenadler's provenance, nor is any other provenance for this Work mentioned.
+While the seller description states the Lot was once owned by the late Jan Eric Lowenadler, who committed suicide in 2010, there is no evidence confirming Mr. Lowenadler's provenance, nor is any other provenance for this work mentioned.

 Is the shirt registered in the Archives of the Calder Foundation, New York with an application number?
 If the answer is "no", documentation as an Alexander Calder is misleading.

-Having the initials "CA" on a shirt does not make the shirt a Calder Work of Art.
+Having the initials "CA" on a shirt does not make the shirt a unique Alexander Calder work of art.

-A $2 bill Autographed by Andy Warhol that sold for $10,522 is neither Unique nor Rare.
+A $2 bill autographed by Andy Warhol sold for $10,522 is neither unique nor rare.

 Where is the truth in marketing?
 At best, the $2 bill should be documented as an After Andy Warhol, and at worst, it is worth $2!